• Sourcing Administration Module

 Tags

-Users evaluating sourcing bid responses can add tags against each supplier, these can then be used on the 'Supplier Responses' and 'Scorecard' tabs to filter suppliers by tag.
+Users evaluating sourcing bid responses can add tags against each supplier.
+The tags can be assigned to the desired supplier on the Responses tab of the bid request.
 Tags are automatically created when a user enters a new tag name when tagging a supplier.
-Community Administrators can delete unwanted or old tags on this page.
-Deleting tags does not impact existing bid requests, but it will stop them being offered as suggestions.

 Scales